CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Services-and-Daemons-in-Cumulus-Linux.md

 - **disable** disables the service, but does not stop it unless you use the `systemctl stop SERVICENAME.service` command or reboot the switch.
 You can start or stop a disabled service.
 - **reenable** disables, then enables a service.
 You might need to do this so that any new *Wants* or *WantedBy* lines create the symlinks necessary for ordering.
 This has no side effects on other services.

-There is often little reason to interact with the services directly using these commands.
-If a critical service crashes or encounters an error, it is automatically respawned by systemd. systemd is effectively the caretaker of services in modern Linux systems and is responsible for starting all the necessary services at boot time.
+There is little reason to interact with the services directly using these commands.
+If a critical service crashes or encounters an error, it is automatically respawned by `systemd`, which is the caretaker of services in modern Linux systems and responsible for starting all the necessary services at boot time.

 ### Ensure a Service Starts after Multiple Restarts